Imagine hearing the pencil scratch the first page of your examination when the test is nearly over.

 Believe me when I say this, it happens.

-It doesn’t always happen to you, in fact, at some point of our life, we encounter a different form of stress, mental and physical.
+It doesn't always happen to you, in fact, at some point in our life, we encounter a different form of stress, mental and physical.

 Take Donald for instance, he is often stressed when he has to speak in front of the whole class.